explode() and implode() php arrays

 $monkeys = implode(' and ',$monkeysArray);

-echo $monkeys; # gives you "bubbles and charlie and george"
+echo $monkeys; // Outputs "bubbles and charlie and george"

-I can never remember which function is which, so try to imagine that you are “exploding” a string to create an array.
+If you struggle to remember which function is which, try imaging “exploding” a string to create an array.

 Leave a Reply